Half of German companies hit by sabotage, spying in last two years, BSI says

 Some 62 percent of companies affected found those behind the attacks were either current or former employees.
 Forty-one percent blamed competitors, customers, suppliers or service providers for the attacks, Bitkom said.

-Foreign intelligence agencies were found to be responsible in 3 percent of the cases, it said.
+Foreign intelligence agencies were identified in 3 percent of the cases, it said.

-Twenty-one percent believed hobby hackers were responsible while 7 percent attributed attacks to organized crime.

-Reporting by Michelle Martin, Andrea Shalal and Thorsten Severin; Editing by Larry King and Hugh Lawson
+Twenty-one percent believed hobby hackers were responsible while 7 percent attributed attacks to organised crime.
+(Reporting by Michelle Martin, editing by Larry King)